JuliaPoo/juliapoo.github.io/_posts/2022-12-15-homomorphism-illustrated.md

 <img style="width:calc(min(100%, 500px));" src="/assets/posts/2022-12-15-homomorphism-illustrated/slicing4.png">
 </center>

 Visually we are able to see that $H/K$ is well-defined simply because we can visually see that $H \trianglelefteq K$.
+We can define the identity of $H/K$ at _any point_ along the slice as long as we ensure every subgroup of $H/K$ has to include that point.

 Oh!
 One more!
 Let's visually represent $HK$ for subgroups $H$ and $K$ in $G$ such that $H \le N_G(K)$.
 Note that $H \le N_G(K)$ implies that $HK$ is a subgroup of $G$, so our visuals doesn't break.
 Now, this _is_ a stronger requirement for $HK$ to be a subgroup than the sufficient requirement that $HK = KH$ ($HK = KH$ iff $HK$ is a subgroup of $G$), but since our visual is going to rely on the Diamond Isomorphism Theorem, I'll leave the case of the weaker requirement $HK = KH$ as future work (I'm lazy).
 Otherwise, since $H \le N_G(K)$ implies $HK = KH$, our representation of $HK$ has to be _symmetrical_ with respect to $H$ and $K$.
 We will visually represent $HK$ as the _union_ of the shapes $H$ and $K$: